 - Build life skills, personal development and long-term resilience.”

-We spoke with Mickey Kovari, then Deputy CEO at NASCA, about the incredible work they do and how partnering with Accounting For Good is helping them to achieve their organisational goals.
+We spoke with Mickey Kovari, then Deputy CEO at NASCA, about the incredible work they do and how partnering with True Accounting is helping them to achieve their organisational goals.

 Working with thousands of young people

 NASCA formed 25 years ago and has grown significantly in the last twelve months.
 The not for profit organisation started with a particular emphasis on sport but has evolved to also focus on holistic wellbeing and education.
 Mickey explained,

 “We are all about building young people’s confidence.
 Everything we do revolves around First Nations young people connecting with their culture and building from that strength.

 We work with thousands of young people across 31 communities around the country.
 We are based in Redfern, and we have an office in Perth.
 Plus, we also have teams based within schools across NSW.”